Lear Corporation research snapshot

 LevelValueWhy it matters

-InvalidationSustained close below $120.00This is a framework trigger, not a guaranteed stop price.
-Reassess the operating thesis and live chart if it occurs.
+InvalidationSustained close below $124.00This is a framework trigger, not a guaranteed stop price.
+Reassess the operating thesis and live chart if the 200-day moving average is lost.

 LEA AI trading strategy